tldr-pages/tldr/pages/common/scd.md

 > A tiny file manager focused on shell integration.
 > More information: <https://github.com/cshuaimin/scd>.

-- Recursively index some paths for the very first run:
+- Index paths recursively for the very first run:

 `scd -ar {{path/to/directory}}`